dstorie80/BC_C13_ORM/README.md

 ## Description

-This project was created to get a better understanding of MySQL and accessing queries from within the console.
+This project was created to get a better understanding of ORMs and accessing databases in MYSQL.
+We then needed to use inquirer to make api calls to see the data in the table once the server had been started.

-- The project was an aid to help us understand MySQL, using inquirer to run custom queries, create a database with tables, access those tables from questions within the inquirer.
+- The project was an aid to help us understand MySQL, using an ORM (Seuelize).
-- Only one index.js file was created, but two sql files were created.
-A schema.sql to create the database and tables from scratch, and then a seed.sql file to populate the tables with data.
+- In this project we needed to update the route folders to allow us to make api calls in order to Get, Put, Post and Delete (Destroy)
+- We had to create and env file to hide our credentials for sql to make the connection to the localhost mysql db

 ## Table of Contents